Domuska/esde_client_public/README.md

 Tomi Lämsä, 2185538, lamsatom@gmail.com
 Juhana Pikkarainen, 1957819, juhana.pikkarainen@gmail.com

+Updated (17.6.2015) usage instructions:

+A possibility to "connect" to multiple servers has been added.
+The functionality works with dummy data (since no real servers are available to be connected to), and some code regarding this was added.
+In order to get new servers visible one should go to settings and add a new server (through the action bar overflow menu).
+URL, user name and password can be added but are not necessary since the application doesn't actually try to connect anywhere with that information.
+After doing this the new server should appear in the list activity (that you can enter through the ENTER button in entry screen).
+The real OHAP test server is always accessible through this list of servers also.

+The dummy servers all just have name "dummy server" and contain the same 3 devices and one container in them, this data is only to showcase how it would look when connecting to a real server that sends back real data.
+The URL that is entered for the server only shows in the list where you choose which server you wish to view.

+Note: there's a bug in the settings screen, when you enter it again after adding new server(s) you will only see the default OHAP server.
+If you add additional servers through the overflow menu the servers should appear one by one with the information that you have filled in earlier, this is just a problem with creating the UI of the SettingsFragment, the preferences you have set earlier should nevertheless be saved and be accessible.

 Build instructions:

 There are errors reported in DeviceActivity about too low minimum API levels, but these shouldn't be a problem, the code should compile and function properly anyway.